sgmurphy/wordpress-plugins/omnisend-connect/readme.txt

 = EASY TO USE: =

-Omnisend's plugin is easy to use, with a user-friendly interface that allows you to create and manage campaigns directly from your WordPress dashboard.
-With Omnisend's plugin, you can take your email and SMS marketing to the next level.
+Omnisend’s plugin is easy to use, with a user-friendly interface that lets you create and manage email marketing & SMS campaigns directly from your WordPress dashboard.
+With Omnisend’s plugin, you can take your email & SMS marketing to the next level.

 Ads integrations:
 Drive more traffic to your store with improved targeting and reporting.